 8. Go Carolling (or Just Watch)

-Trafalgar Square is a hotspot for carol groups, where dozens come together to sing and raise money for various charities.
+Trafalgar Square is a hotspot for carol groups, where dozens come together to sing and raise money for various charities between 10-21st December.
 St. Paul’s Cathedral has a number of carol services and concerts open to the public.
 Most are free, but its best to arrive early to avoid disappointment.
 Royal Albert Hall has a huge line-up of holiday concerts and carol services.
 Book tickets in advance, prices vary.

 9. See a Pantomime

 Pantomimes are a Christmas tradition in the U.K. Originally developed in England, these musical comedy stage plays are usually performed around the holidays.
-Hoxton Hall is showing Red Riding Hood, Wilton’s Music Hall (near Tower Bridge) is showing Mother Goose, and Hackney Empire is showing Sleeping Beauty.
+Hoxton Hall is showing Rapunzel and Hackney Empire is showing Aladdin.
 Most shows cost about £10-£20, and it’s best to book tickets in advance if possible.

 10. Enjoy a Walk

-No matter what your interest, there’s something for everyone in London during the holidays.
+No matter what your interest, there are so many things to do in London at Christmas.
 Whether you have family coming, want something to do with friends, or need a day to yourself, the possibilities are endless.
-The season will come and go before you know it, so take advantage!
+The season will come and go before you know it, so take advantage for the Christmas spirit while it lasts!

 This is a guest post by Emily Carlson, resident of urbanest Tower Bridge from New York, where she studied English at New York University before moving to London to study a Masters in Management at LSE.